liangguo/ankiword/README.md

 # Introduction

-Ankiword can be used to add word to Anki deck.
-With ankiword, you need just provide the front side of the card, the back side is the query result in online dictionary.
+Ankiword can be used to add word to Anki.
+With ankiword, you need just provide the word you want add, the description is queried from online dictionary.

 Ankiword is tested on Mac OS X, but it may work on any platform with python 3 installed.

-Most part of this project is stolen from [AnkiEasy](https://github.com/ex860/Ankieasy)
+Most part of this project is stolen from [AnkiEasy](https://github.com/ex860/Ankieasy), AnkiEasy can be used to add a branch of words to Anki

 # Usage

-1. Install [anki](https://apps.ankiweb.net/, or from brew cask) application and python3
+1. Install [anki](https://apps.ankiweb.net/) application and python3
 2. Clone this git repo or just download the [zip file](https://github.com/liangguo/ankiword/archive/master.zip)
 3. python3 setup.py install ("python setup.py install" for Windows user)
 4. Modify the config.json (see below for more information)
-5. run ** python3 ankiword <word to add> ** ("python ankiword" for Windows user) to add words to anki
+5. run **python3 ankiword <word to add>** ("python ankiword" for Windows user) to add words to anki
 6. Open anki and check your deck.

 # Command Syntax